-- Pipes and valves directly adjacent to a bulkhead or to a deck can be considered to be part of the bulkhead or deck, provided the separation distance is of the same order as the bulkhead or deck stiffening structure.
-The same applies for small recesses, drain wells, etc. - The provision for allowing "minor progressive flooding" should be limited to pipes penetrating a watertight subdivision with a total cross-sectional area of not more than 710 mm2 between any two watertight compartments.
+1 Pipes and valves directly adjacent or situated as close as practicable to a bulkhead or to a deck can be considered to be part of the bulkhead or deck, provided the separation distance on either side of the bulkhead or deck is of the same order as the bulkhead or deck stiffening structure.
+The same applies for small recesses, drain wells, etc.

+For ships up to L = 150 m the provision for allowing "minor progressive flooding" should be limited to pipes penetrating a watertight subdivision with a total cross-sectional area of not more than 710 mm2 between any two watertight compartments.
+For ships of L = 150 m and upwards the total cross-sectional area of pipes should not exceed the cross-sectional area of one pipe with a diameter of L/5000 m.